 Charter school staff members will be responsible for attending all required training pertaining to the policy, procedures and guidelines for the storage and use of Naloxone and performing any assigned responsibilities pursuant to the guidelines and procedures.

+G. The charter school allows a student in grades 9 through 12 to possess and administer an opiate antagonist to another high school student.
+The protections of Minnesota Statutes, section 604A.04 apply to the possession and administration of opiate antagonists according to Minnesota Statutes, section 121A.224.

+[NOTE: The 2025 Minnesota legislature enacted paragraph G. This provision is optional: charter schools are not required to adopt paragraph G.]

 V. NALOXONE STORAGE